Morinaga Milk arsenic poisoning incident: Lawsuit

 According to William R. Cullen, Morinaga Milk showed little interest over studies of the surviving affected infants, which resulted in some boycotting the company's products during the 1960s.
 The company was brought to trial; however the Tokushima District Court found them not guilty as well as denying any recompense for the survivors.
 This decision was subjected to a review by an appellate court in Takamatsu high court, which resulted in the not guilty verdict being reversed on March 31, 1966.
-After a rejected final appeal three years later, the Tokushima District Court found the Morinaga Milk's head of factory production guilty and sentenced him to three years in jail.
+After a rejected final appeal three years later, the Tokushima District Court found the Morinaga Milk's head of factory production guilty and sentenced him to three years in prison.

 Long term consequences

-Since the poisoning multiple studies have been done on the people who survived the milk poisoning incident.
-Many have reported that they still suffered chronic health problems and studies have also reported "substantially higher rates of sensory deficits and mental retardation in adolescent survivors of the Morinaga poisonings".
-A study of them in 2006 showed that many of them still suffered chronic health problems.
+Since the poisoning, multiple studies have been conducted on its survivors.
+Many have reported that they still suffer chronic health problems, and studies have also reported "substantially higher rates of sensory deficits and mental retardation in adolescent survivors of the Morinaga poisonings".
+A study in 2006 showed that many of the affected still suffered chronic health problems.
 Arsenic is a neurotoxin, so a disproportionate amount of them had developmental delays, epilepsy, and lower IQ scores.
 They were also below average height.
-During the civil suit process, the committee selected to make a ruling against the Morinaga company decided that the aftereffects of the victims were not a product of arsenic poisoning.
-Instead, they insisted that they were due to some previous illness.
-The outcome of this was that parents were forced to accept their babies’ misfortune as if it was some kind of natural disaster and take responsibility for ongoing treatment.
+During the civil suit process, the committee selected to make a ruling against Morinaga decided that the aftereffects of the victims were not a product of arsenic poisoning.
+Instead, they insisted that they were due to previous illness.
 The committee intentionally tricked the public into believing that the aftereffects were the result of an unfortunate natural disaster rather than a perpetrated crime.
 In April 1974, the Hikari Foundation was established in order to help the Morinaga poisoning victims.
-By the end of March 1983, there were 13,396 victims of the Morinaga milk poisonings, and 6,389 of these were in communication with the Hikari Foundation.
+By the end of March 1983, there were 13,396 victims of the Morinaga milk poisonings, 6,389 of whom were in communication with the Hikari Foundation.
 The work of the Foundation centred mostly on the development of the victims' independence as well as on creating social conditions for that development.
-The members of the Foundation were mostly parents that had been involved with the protection association.
+The members of the Foundation were mostly parents who had been involved with the protection association.